rpm-software-management/dnf5/doc/dnf5.conf.5.rst

     ``_RPMVSF_NODIGESTS`` VS flags.

     The ``test`` option provides a transaction check without performing the transaction.
-    It includes downloading of packages, gpg keys check (including permanent import of additional keys if necessary), and rpm check to prevent file conflicts.
+    It includes downloading of packages, PGP keys check (including permanent import of additional keys if necessary), and rpm check to prevent file conflicts.

     The ``nocaps`` is supported with rpm-4.14 or later.
 When ``nocaps`` is used but rpm